 2. Prospectus and minimum subscription:

-It is another important document required for the invitation to the general public for the subscribing to the shares of the company.
-On the other side, the company has to receive an application for some minimum number of shares.
+It is another important document required for the invitation to the general public for subscribing to the shares of the company.
+On the other side, the company has to receive an application for a minimum number of shares.
 The public company cannot make allotment of shares unless a minimum subscription is received.

 3. Application to the stock exchange:

-The registrar issue the certificate of Commencement of business after receiving the minimum subscription, along with the application. this is the final stage and in this stage legal documents are prepared the after certification company can run its operation smoothly.
+The registrar issue the certificate of Commencement of business after receiving the minimum subscription, along with the application. this is the final stage and in this stage legal documents are prepared after the certification company can run its operation smoothly.

 Thanks for reading the topic.